SalomePlatform/adao/doc/en/tutorials_in_salome.rst

 explicit definition of the values from default ones, or from a Python dictionary, containing some key/value pairs.
 The list of possible optional parameters are given in the section :ref:`section_reference` and its subsections.
-The recommandation is to use the explicit definition of values from the default list of optionnal parameters, as here with the "*MaximumNumberOfSteps*":
+The recommendation is to use the explicit definition of values from the default list of optional parameters, as here with the "*MaximumNumberOfSteps*":

   .. _adao_scriptentry02: